marccompte/html-location/README.md

 - Material Design based UI.
 - Transitional animations to improve UX.
 - Responsive both to the screen size and component size.
+- Different base map styles to choose from.

 ## Dependencies